DelineaXPM/dsv-cli/README.md

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/dsv-cli)

 - Via cli: `snap install dsv-cli`.
+  - At this time add alias to your profile with: `alias dsv='dsv-cli', as the snap name is not aliased.
 - Note: Snaps update automatically (4 times a day as the [default behavior as of 2023-01](https://snapcraft.io/docs/keeping-snaps-up-to-date)), but this can be run manually via `snap refresh`.

 </details>